phillbush/xprompt/README.md

 XPrompt features a text input field where the user can type in a text subject to tab-completion.

+See `xprompt.pdf` for more information on how xprompt works.

 When the user presses Return, the typed text is printed to the stdout.
 When the user presses Tab, a dropdown menu appears showing the items from the stdin that matches the word to be completed.
 It can read a